php-etl/documentation/content/connectivity/akeneo/plugin.en.md

       - { field: completeness, operator: '>', value: 70, scope: ecommerce }
 ```

+You may need to read the [filtering documentation of Akeneo API](https://api.akeneo.com/documentation/filter.html)
 ### Using ExpressionLanguage

 The plugin takes into account the [ExpressionLanguage](https://symfony.com/doc/current/components/expression_language.html)